wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Changelog

+### 1.6.12
+* Added WP ALLSTARS as a co-author
+* Updated author information and links
+* Minor documentation improvements

 ### 1.6.11
 * CRITICAL FIX: Completely removed auto-deactivation prevention code that was causing fatal errors
 * Simplified plugin functionality to focus on core features only